Hillary34/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display the first 10 lines of the file /etc/passwd
+script that lists all the files wit gif